konsulko/ws28xx-lighting-pru/README.md

 * 10 -> P8\_28 (PRU1 R30\_10)
 * 11 -> P8\_30 (PRU1 R30\_11)

-"Benchmarks" on frames per second using spidev
+"Benchmarks" on frames per second using spidev universe count and at 256 slots

 * 1 -> 127 FPS
 * ...